Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 - **amount**: How much Datamine (DAM) tokens are we locking in?
 - **preventRecursion modifier**: [Mutex-locking](#security-mutex--checks-effects-interactions-pattern-usage).
 - **preventSameBlock modifier**: We don't want the message sender address that is performing an action to be able to execute multiple actions within the same block.
 This avoids potential forms of [transaction spamming](#security-our-modifiers).
-- **requireLocked modifier**: When calling `lock()` function make sure that current message sender does not have Datamine (DAM) tokens locked-in their address.
+- **requireLocked modifier**: When calling `lock()` function make sure that current message sender does not have Datamine (DAM) tokens locked-in their address (it is UNLOCKED).
 To keep things simple there are only two states to addresses: "locked/unlocked".

 Let's go through the function body: